GEOFF WRIGHT STRIKES A POSE c.1950

 1954 WORLD CHAMPIONSHIPS IN BARI, ITALY - WRIGHT FINISHES 3RD IN THE 20000 METRES

 1955 was to be an even more successful year domestically for Wright.
-On 23rd January Wright won his first individual British title, the One Mile on the Bradford Rollarena.
+On 23rd January Wright won his first individual British title, the One Mile on the Bradford Rolarena.
 Of course, he had the home advantage but for those who thought he couldn't repeat the performance elsewhere he proved them all wrong a month later when on 26th February at London's Alexandra Palace he added the Five Mile to his Championship tally.
 Wright was certainly the man of the moment.
 A week after that it was back to Bradford where he won the Jesson Cup One Mile Open Handicap Championship off scratch, and then a return to Alexandra Palace to again cement another second place in the Relay Championship with his Bradford team mates.

-The 1956 domestic season was lean by Wright's own standards as he failed to take a medal of any colour in the British Championships.
+Understandably, the 1956 domestic season was lean by Wright's own standards as he failed to take a medal of any colour in the British Championships.
 Despite this he was still selected for the World Championships to be held in October in Barcelona, Spain.
 This time, however, he would only be entered into two of the four events, the 10000 metres and 20000 metres but once again would come home with a medal - a silver in the 10000 metres along with a commendable 5th in the 20000 metres.
 Even at the age of 32 Wright was showing the world that he was still an elite skater.

 1956 WORLD CHAMPIONSHIPS IN BARCELONA, SPAIN - WRIGHT LEADS THE PACK